The Hiring Process

 Selected candidates who meet the required job qualifications will be invited for a phone screen.

 After a successful phone screen, candidates will move on to the interview process to meet the Earthjustice team in person or via video conference.
 (For video conference interviews, Earthjustice uses either Microsoft Teams or Zoom software.)
 The number of interviews in this round may range from one to three in-person or video conference interviews.

 Prepare for your interview

 The “STAR“ method is a structured manner of responding to behavioral-based interview questions.
 To answer questions using this method, you must discuss the specific Situation, Task, Action, and Result of the example you are asked to describe.
 Be prepared to discuss your academic coursework, professional and volunteer work experience, leadership, teamwork, initiative, planning, and customer service, with specific examples from your past.

-- References: All top candidates will be asked to submit three professional references (at least two former supervisors); and will be required to complete a background check (via an external agency).
+- References: All candidates will be asked to submit three professional references (at least two former supervisors and another professional reference); only finalist(s) references will be contacted.
+Finalists will be required to complete a background check (via an external agency).

 - Background Check: The background check process will verify education, driving records, county / state / federal criminal records, employment verification, and professional licenses.
 All applicants can request a copy of their background check from the agency.